vsmithy/PhysicianSchedules/README.md

 # Physician Scheduling App

 This app has a very specific use-case: rapid doctor's schedule creation.
 Source data varies from notes in emails, to spreadsheets, to actual sheets of paper with random people's writing stuff :-) WIP Screens available [on my website](http://videlsmith.com/).

+Current project status: Cleanup Mode.
+Way back when I started working on this I wasn't sure what it would be and it kind of went from 'lets play with this or that' to 'I NEED a Prod version of this ASAP...' and slowly but surely features were made while tests were not written and basic checks and balances and propTypes and app architecture were kind of disregarded.
+But No More!!! :-) So I'll take a few weeks and re-visit the folder structure/design pattern, write some tests, add some type checking, and actual documentation.

 ## Tools and Libraries Used
 * React